 One day, two black, squirrel-like eyes appeared over the back of the bus seat in front of me.
 It was the seventh-grader Randall Cummings.
 Randall’s permanent puzzled squint, up-turned nose, and battered ballcap gave him the appearance of Beaver Cleaver gone to seed.
 He smelled like a bed-wetter.
 He was homophobic in the literal sense.
-He repeatedly told of recurring nightmares in which he would be kidnapped by “the gay people” — because that’s what they do — and whisked away to live in servitude in San Francisco.
+He once regaled me about recurring nightmares in which he would be kidnapped by “the gay people” — because that’s what they do — and whisked away to live in servitude in San Francisco.
 (At which point “recurring nightmare” evolved into “fantasy” is a question I’d like to ask him as an adult.)

 “Hey, [Holy Bee], wanna hear something?”

 There was little to nothing I ever wanted to hear from Randall Cummings, but I sighed and put my book down.
 “What?”

 “My brother told me that David Lee Roth has a hole cut in the back of his guitar, and when he’s playing shows, y’know, he puts his thing in there and there’s a machine in there that, y’know, jacks him off.”